'Tolkien' Moseley Bog's £250,000 revamp

-It is owned by Birmingham City Council and managed by the Friends of Moseley Bog and the Wildlife Trust and was awarded lottery money towards the revamp.'Fits in'
+It is owned by Birmingham City Council and managed by the Friends of Moseley Bog and the Wildlife Trust and was awarded lottery money towards the revamp.

 Part of the reserve was once used as a rubbish tip but is now a Site of Importance for Nature Conservation.